mougatrah/liri-node-app/README.md

 # LIRI
-Language Interpretation and Recognition Interface - Week 10 Homework
+## Language Interpretation and Recognition Interface - Week 10 Homework

-Search using very specific APIs to log info to the console and to a log.txt file.
+### Search using very specific APIs to log info to the console and to a log.txt file.

 ## Features

 Search for concerts by artist.
 Search for songs on spotify.
 Search for info on movies.
-Parse a text file for commands.s
+Parse a text file for commands.

 ## Setup